Soft-map: infinite south

 In Soft-maps, cartographic elements are transformed into malleable rubber objects, deforming the maps’ original forms.

-The first work of the series is Soft-map I, whose drawing of the world map in Mercator projection is cut out of rubber, which deconstructs the grid that guides the geographic representation of the continents.
+The first work in the series is Soft-map I, whose drawing of the world map in the Mercator projection is cut out of rubber, deconstructing the grid that guides the geographic representation of the continents.

 In Soft-map (infinite south), the world map projection shows the south and the north in equal proportions.
-In this cartographic projection (drawn by John F. W. Herschel in 1859), the north pole is represented by a point, while the south pole appears on diverging lines, projecting into infinite space.
+In this cartographic projection (drawn by John F. W. Herschel in 1859), the north pole is represented by a point, while the south pole appears on diverging lines that project into infinite space.

 SOFT-MAP (INFINITE SOUTH)